Mariners Make Roster Move with Big Implications on Friday

-On Friday, the Seattle Mariners announced they have re-called reliever Cody Bolton to the major league roster.
-In a corresponding move, they've sent down pitcher Emerson Hancock to Triple-A.
+On Friday, the Seattle Mariners announced they re-called reliever Cody Bolton to the major league roster.
+In a corresponding move, they sent down pitcher Emerson Hancock to Triple-A. Hancock had started for the M's on Thursday against the Chicago White Sox.

 Per @MarinersPR: